opentripplanner/OpenTripPlanner/ARCHITECTURE.md

 This document is far from complete - hopefully it can evolve over time and become a good introduction to OTP architecture.
 The OTP project GitHub issues are a good place to look for detailed discussions on many design decisions.

+We document Architectural Decision in a log.
+Make sure you as a developer is familiar with the decisions and follow them.
+Reviewers should use them actively when reviewing code and may use them to ask for changes.

 Be sure to also read the [developer documentation](docs/Developers-Guide.md).